rubenwardy/minetest_modding_book/_en/players/hud.md

 })
 {% endhighlight %}

 We now have a HUD that looks like the one in the first post!
-There is one problem however, it won't update when the stats change
+There is one problem however, it won't update when the stats change.

 ## Changing an Element